-The Trust's Quality Strategy, our "Quality Commitment" was approved at Trust Board in November 2016 and continued through 2017/18.
+The Trust's Quality Strategy, our "'Quality Commitment'" was approved at Trust Board in November 2016 and continued through 2017/18.
 This framework sets out what our strategic commitment to safe, high quality care means in practice.
 It incorporates national and local drivers, commissioning priorities and is consistent with STP quality priorities.
 It is based on three main sections:

-Provide effective care Improve Patient Outcomes

-- Reduce Harm

-Improve safety Care and compassion - Improve Patient Experience
+Provide effective care Improve Patient Outcomes Improve safety - Reduce Harm Care and compassion Improve Patient Experience